Changing Lives through the local church

 Years of war, drought, and famine has left a permanent mark on South Sudan and its people.

-- In 2017, 60% of the population was severely food insecure and many children were on the verge of death from starvation.
+• In 2017, 60% of the population faced severe food insecurity and many children were on the verge of death from starvation.

 Quick Facts